 Management of your scar after breast reduction

-Proper self-care and The Naderi Center’s scar taping technique can help reduce scarring.
-You will first see some redness and pink in the areas where the incisions were made.
-In time, the scar will turn a darker color and flatten.
-An incision made in the inframammary fold may not be noticeable due to its hidden location.
 For patients of darker skin tones, there is a risk of hyperpigmentation and keloids.
 Smoking and tanning can also cause irritation to incisions and worsen scars.
 In addition to following proper post-op care, using techniques such as scar massaging, silicone gels, laser treatments, and sunscreen usage can ensure minimal scarring.

-Risks, Safety and Potential Complications of Breast Reduction Surgery
+Risks, Safety, and Potential Complications of Breast Reduction Surgery

 Possible Complications after a Breast Reduction can Include: